How do I factory reset my TinyPilot device?

 Overview

-If things go haywire with your TinyPilot device, you can factory reset it back to the original settings by re-flashing the microSD card.
+If things go haywire with your TinyPilot device, you can factory reset it back to the original settings by performing a re-flash.

 Requirements